Train-In-Blocks-Ltd/Landing/content/blog/ten-tips-every-pt-should-know.md

 So there you have it — our "top ten" advice reel for personal trainers — whether you're just starting out on your journey or a seasoned veteran, it's never too late to learn something new.
 We hope you will find this useful and that Train in Blocks has helped you, even if in just a small way, to become more polished at your craft.

-If you're just starting out on your journey, you can [find some more fail-safe advice here: ](https://origympersonaltrainercourses.co.uk/blog/personal-trainer-tips-for-beginners)
+If you're just starting out on your journey, you can [find some more fail-safe advice here. ](https://origympersonaltrainercourses.co.uk/blog/personal-trainer-tips-for-beginners)